getsentry/responses/README.rst

 Current ``tox`` configuration runs the same checks that are used in GitHub Actions CI/CD pipeline.

-Please execute following command line from the project root to validate you code against:
+Please execute the following command line from the project root to validate your code against:

-* Unittests in all Python versions that are supported by this project
+* Unit tests in all Python versions that are supported by this project
 * Type validation via ``mypy``
 * All ``pre-commit`` hooks